tbdsux/rake/README.md

 >   - "121.121.121.121"
 > ```
 >
-> This protects your service' ip from being used again ip detection services.
+> This protects your service' ip from being used against ip detection services.
 >
 > For example: if your vps is `1.1.1.1`, it will be replaced with `<REDACTED>` in the returned output.